tuffy/python-audio-tools/docs/programming/source/audiotools_player.rst

 .. function:: audiotools.player.open_output(output)

-Given a string of an :class:`AudioOutput` class' ``NAME`` attribute, returns the given :class:`AudioOutput` class which has been opened for output.
+Given a string of an :class:`AudioOutput` class' ``NAME`` attribute, returns the given :class:`AudioOutput` object.

 Raises :exc:`ValueError` if the output cannot be found.